Shannon-Labs/ariadne/README.md

 </div>

-Ariadne is an intelligent quantum circuit router that analyzes your quantum circuits and automatically routes them to the most performant simulator backend.
-No machine learning black boxes, no unpredictable agent behavior—just deterministic mathematical analysis that makes the right choice every time.
+Ariadne is a mathematically rigorous quantum circuit router that analyzes your circuits and automatically routes them to the most performant simulator backend.
+Following the "No ML, just math" philosophy, the routing stack has been streamlined, eliminating complex wrappers like `QuantumRouter` and removing all simulated timing logic and ML components.
+This ensures deterministic, auditable decisions based purely on circuit properties and refactored calibration constants.

 [📚 Documentation Site](https://shannon-labs.github.io/ariadne) • [📖 Local Docs](docs/README.md) • [💡 Examples](examples/README.md) • [🚀 Getting Started](#-getting-started) • [📊 Benchmarks](#-benchmarks) • [🤝 Contributing](#-contributing)